 Prerequisites for a course exist because the School of Business Administration faculty have determined that the knowledge, skills, and/or exposure students receive through the prerequisites is critical to their success in the course and their ability to contribute to their fellow students' learning experience.
 In addition, taking your core courses and concentration or elective courses in a prescribed sequence prepares you to integrate the knowledge and skills you are acquiring properly.
 Students bear the responsibility for verifying that they have the appropriate prerequisites for their courses.
 Students who enroll in a course without completing the prerequisites risk being dropped from the class at any time during the semester should their lack of prerequisites come to light.
 In addition, students who enroll without the prerequisites and as a result find themselves at a disadvantage in meeting course objectives will have no redress with the instructor.

-A study of GAAP as it applied to long-term liabilities and owner's equity; selected topics including the statement of cash flows and accounting changes; and the organization, analysis, and presentation of financial information.
+A study of GAAP as it applies to long-term liabilities and owner’s equity; selected topics including the statement of cash flows and accounting changes; and the organization, analysis, and presentation of financial information.
 Course includes a comprehensive computerized financial statement project.

 Kieso, Weygandt, and Warfield, Intermediate Accounting, 15th (or 14th) ed., Wiley, ISBN 978-0-470-91783(Required)This course will only cover chapter 16-24.